o1-labs/proof-systems/msm/README.md

 constraint for each).

 The elliptic curve points are represented in affine coordinates.
-As a reminder, the equation for addition is:
+As a reminder, the equations for addition are:

 ```math
 \lambda = \frac{y_2 - y_1}{x_2 - x_1}